LucasAmos/lucasamos.dev-next/posts/eventbridge.md

 that we want to match.
 Visit the EventBridge console and click{" "}
 <b>create rule</b>.
 Here we have the option to choose from
 pre-defined patterns.
 As these are not provided for every service we will create our own rule.
-Whis will match a Lambda CreateFunction event but only when the Function's runtime is Python3.8
+This will match a Lambda CreateFunction event but only when the Function's runtime is Python3.8